Gre-mie/fight_game/README.md

 Right now the current release has no graphics and is best played inside an IDE.<br/>
 The terminal will take input and show minimal information.
 If using an IDE the `game.log` file will give more information (the `game.log` file is generated after `main.sh` is exicuted).

-When the game starts it will ask you to give a name.
+When the game starts it'll ask you to give a name.
 This will be your charactors name and must be `a-zA-Z`, without spaces and no more than 20 chars.

-You will be asked to enter an option.
+You'll then be asked to enter an option until the game ends.
 The option you choose will be the action your charactor takes.

 Available options
 - `0` - exit the game